s-vishnoi/chicago-bikeability-map/README.md

 I bike a lot..like a LOT.
 (42:16 carbon steel)

-Me and some friends were wanted a live feed of bike crashes across the city, so i made this map.
+People for Bikes recently gave our grand city of Chicago a really low biking score of 11, compared to 30 for national average.
+Although this score was quickly dismissed as an artifact of speed limit ratings, me and some friends were wanted an actual good look into the biking infrastructure in different parts of the city and how many crashes bikers get into- form a a complete idea of how risky it is to bike in different parts of the city.

 You can see every crash involving a bicyclist, where it happened, why it happened, and how badly they were hurt.
 Perhaps you can dive into your community metrics to identify deeper patterns based on your local knowledge.